Classification of Moduli Spaces of Arrangements of 9 Projective Lines: Introduction

 A pair of arrangements which are lattice isomorphism but not homeomorphic equivalent is called a \notion{Zariski pair}.
 Our definition is stronger than the definition introduced by Artal in \cite{Artal-Bartolo1994}, which we shall call \notion{weak Zariski pairs} (see \cite{Artal-Bartolo2008} for a survey on Zariski pairs).
 The first Zariski pair of arrangements was constructed by Rybnikov \cite{Rybnikov2011}.
 Each arrangement in Rybinikov's example consists of 13 lines and 15 triple points.
 Latter, in \cite{ArtalBartolo2005}, the authors provide another (weak) Zariski pair of two arrangements $\mathcal{H}^+:=\mathcal{C}^+\cup\{N^+\}$ and $\mathcal{H}^-:\cup\{N^-\}$, where $\mathcal{C}^{\pm}$ are arrangements (Figure \ref{fig:extended-FS}) extending Falk-Sturmfels arrangements (Figure \ref{fig:Falk-Sturmfels}), and $N^{\pm}$ are lines passing through a triple point and a double point of $\mathcal{C}^{\pm}$.
 The proof is based on the observation that there is no order-preserving homeomorphism between $(\mathbb{P}^2, \mathcal{C}^+)$ and $(\mathbb{P}^2, \mathcal{C}^-)$.
 On the contrary direction, Garber, Teicher and Vishne \cite{Garber2003} proved that there is no Zariski pair of arrangement of upto 8 real lines which covered the result of Fan \cite{Fan1997} on arrangements of 6 lines.
 This result was recently generalized to arrangements of 8 complex lines by Nazir and Yoshinaga \cite{Nazir2010}.

 A natural question is what is the minimal number of lines of a Zariski pair of line arrangements.
-This is one of our motivations.

-On the other hand, Randell \cite{Randell1989} proved that if two arrangements are lattice isotopy, i.e. they are connected by a one-parameter family with constant intersection lattice, then their complements are diffeomorphic.
-Based on Randell's theorem, in \cite{Jiang1994} and \cite{Wang2005}, the authors found large classes of line arrangements, called \notion{nice arrangements} and \notion{simple arrangements} respectively, whose intersection lattices determine topology of the complements.
-Also based on Randell's theorem, Nazir-Yoshinaga \cite{Nazir2010} found new classes of line arrangements whose intersection lattices determine the topology of the complements.
+On the other hand, it was Jiang and Yau \cite{Jiang1994} who first observe that the statement: two lattice isotopy line arrangements (i.e. they are connected by a one-parameter family with constant intersection lattice) have diffeomorphic complements, follows trivially from Teissier's numerical characterization of Whitney condition.
+In \cite{Jiang1994} and \cite{Wang2005}, the authors found large classes of line arrangements, called \notion{nice arrangements} and \notion{simple arrangements} respectively, whose intersection lattices determine topology of the complements.
+Nazir-Yoshinaga \cite{Nazir2010} found new classes of line arrangements whose intersection lattices determine the topology of the complements.
 Unlike nice and simple arrangements whose intersection lattices have special properties, Nazir and Yashinaga's new classes require that all intersection points with multiplicity at least $3$ are in special positions.
 It makes Nazir and Yashinaga's results more practical to study arrangements of fewer lines.
 Indeed, in \cite{Nazir2010}, Nazir and Yoshinaga classify arrangements of 8 lines and present a list of classification of arrangements of 9 lines.

-The main purpose of this paper is to present a proof that Nazir and Yoshinaga's list on the classification of arrangements of 9 lines is complete.
+In this paper, we introduce new ideas to classify arrangements of lines.
+We prove that Nazir and Yoshinaga's list on the classification of arrangements of 9 lines is complete.
 As a corollary, we conclude that there is no Zariski pair of arrangements of $9$ lines.
+The idea and results of this paper have been used to classify moduli spaces of arrangements of 10 projective lines (see \cite{Amram2012}).

 The paper is organized as following.
 In section 1, we recall some results in Nazir and Yoshinaga's paper.
 In section 2, we prove the list of the classification of arrangements of 9 lines by Nazir and Yoshinaga is complete.
 In section 4, we consider the example of arrangements of 10 lines $\mathcal{C}^\pm$ and give an explicit diffeomorphism between the complements $M(\mathcal{C}^\pm)$.